 id property

 A reportingDescriptor object SHALL contain a property named id whose value is a string.
-In the case of a rule, id SHALL contain a containing a stable, opaque identifier for the rule.
-In the case of a notification, id need not be a stable, opaque identifier; it MAY be a user-readable identifier.
+In the case of a rule, id SHALL contain a stable, opaque identifier for the rule.
+In the case of a notification, id does not need be a stable, opaque identifier; it MAY be a user-readable identifier.

 EXAMPLE: "id": "CA2101"